 The conservation and management of river otter in South Dakota has progressed from protection to potential harvest.
-Over the last 41 years the number and distribution of river otter reports continues to increase.
+Over the last 41 years the number and distribution of incidental river otter reports continues to increase.
 Age structure indicates a young and growing population.
-Delisting criteria developed as part of a status review have been met and the species has been recommended for delisting.
+Delisting criteria developed as part of a status review have been met and the species has been delisted.
 A conservative harvest is sustainable.
-However, the status of the species required continued monitoring.
-The river otter is difficult to monitor, making the development of a monitoring program a continuing challenge.
-Feasible survey methods must help meet monitoring program goals, be suited to the state's climate and landscape, and be implemented with available resources.
-A set of guiding principles and identified needs will direct the development of a flexible monitoring program for river otter.
+Although the river otter is secretive and difficult to survey, the development of a monitoring program is recommended.
+Feasible and flexible survey methods must help meet monitoring program goals, be suited to the state's climate and landscape, and implemented with available resources.
+A set of guiding principles and identified needs will direct the development of such a program for river otter.
 Information, education and outreach enhance river otter management in South Dakota.